EdwinTSalcedo/RDMO-DigitalTwin/README.md

 ### Model-development data

-For the perception model, the paper normalizes road-damage annotations from multiple datasets into a common five-class taxonomy:
+For the perception model, the paper normalises road-damage annotations from multiple datasets into a common five-class taxonomy:

 | Final class | Role in the simulator |
 | --- | --- |